 We hope, by means of these various ‘recordings’, to create a performance environment that bears the spirit of the Camino de Santiago.
 The piece will draw, in part, upon the recordings completed by Mr. Scott.
 The goal is not to reproduce the Camino in a strictly documentary fashion, but to interiorize it as an event and reflect it in a mosaic of physical and textual expressions.
 The final theatrical form will be a multimedia, choral dance and poetry piece.

 The mission of Theatre Y is to create poetic and physical theatre, mine the contradictions of the human experience, and challenge audiences to find universal shared meaning.
 The central objective of this project, with its three interrelated films (performance documentary, ethnographic documentary, and experimental cinema), is to examine the rituals and practices associated with the ecstatic transformation of self in the communal context of a spiritual (secular or sacred) pilgrimage.

 Theatre Y is committed to building international partnerships that foster better thoughts and new ways of creating art together.
 We are recruiting more volunteers from Spain and the Chicago area to walk the Camino, support the team of artists, and participate in the process of creating a new work of theatre and cinematic documentation.
-Their experiences and insights will be the material of the films and infuse the new work of theatre, which will be shared in 2018 with Chicagoans, and hopefully, international audiences in Spain and beyond.
+Their experiences and insights will be the material of the films and infuse the new work of theatre, which will be the first fully devised Theatre Y production, developed over these two years, to be shared in 2019 with Chicagoans, and hopefully, international audiences in Spain and beyond.